 Leon Costello brought his comprehensive background in athletic marketing and administration from the University of Northern Iowa to the South Dakota State athletic staff in March 2010 as the senior associate athletic director for external affairs.

-Costello also manages the athletic marketing, broadcast services, development, sports information and ticket operations in the athletic department, and serves as the department liaison for Jackrabbit Sports Properties.
-He also works as the sport supervisor for the Jackrabbit volleyball, men’s basketball, wrestling teams.
+Costello also manages the athletic marketing, broadcast services, development, sports information and ticket operations in the athletic department, and serves as the department liaison for Under Armour and Jackrabbit Sports Properties, a division of Learfield Sports.
+He also works as the sport supervisor for the Jackrabbits volleyball, men’s basketball and wrestling teams.

 Before joining the Jackrabbits, Costello worked in a variety of roles for the Northern Iowa Athletic Department in his eight years on staff.
 From July 2008 until the end of his tenure at UNI, he served as the associate athletic director for external relations.
 In that position, he oversaw the marketing efforts for the Panther athletic program, directed the Panther Scholarship Club and supervised the men's and women's golf programs.

 From 2005-08 Costello served as the assistant athletic director for marketing and promotions, where he assisted with the fundraising efforts of the McLeod Center capital project and coordinated all aspects for the athletic sales and marketing plan, including managing the Northern Iowa Sports Radio Network.

-Under his direction, sponsorship revenue increased by more than 200 percent and ticket revenue increased by more than 150 percent.
+Under his direction, sponsorship revenue at UNI increased by more than 200 percent and ticket revenue increased by more than 150 percent.
 In addition to increasing external exposure by securing two separate cable television agreements and adding radio affiliates, Costello also assisted in negotiating a 10-year agreement with Learfield Sports to provide additional marketing resources, and he developed programs like the Varsity Club, to re-engage former Panther student-athletes.

 A native of Fairbank, Iowa, Costello graduated from Loras College with a bachelor's degree in physical education and sport science in 1998.
 While at Loras, he also played for the Duhawk men's basketball team.